kokkos/kokkos-core-wiki/HierarchicalParallelism.md

 ### 8.4.1 Team loops

 The first nested level of parallel loops splits an index range over the threads of a team.
 This motivates the policy name `TeamThreadRange`, which indicates that the loop is executed once by the team with the index range split over threads.
 The loop count is not limited to the number of threads in a team, and how the index range is mapped to threads is architecture dependent.
 It is not legal to nest multiple parallel loops using the `TeamThreadRange` policy.
 However, it is valid to have multiple parallel loops using the `TeamThreadRange` policy follow each other in sequence, in the same kernel.
 Note that it is not legal to make a write access to POD data outside of the closure of a nested parallel layer.
-This is a conscious choice to prevent difficult to debug issues related to thread private, team shared and globally shared variables.
+This is a conscious choice to prevent difficult-to-debug issues related to thread private, team shared and globally shared variables.
 A simple way to enforce this is by using the "capture by value"' clause with lambdas, but "capture by reference" is recommended for release builds since it typically results in better performance.
 With the lambda being considered as `const` inside the `TeamThreadRange` loop, the compiler will catch illegal accesses at compile time as a `const` violation.